 Madeleine is a classic traditional small cake from Lorraine region in northeastern France.
 What makes a 'true' madeleine from other versions is recognizable hump.
 Because the batter is chilled prior to baking.
 Indeed, approximately 15% of the CO2 gas is released in the cold stage.
 Eighty-five percent of the CO2 gas is released in the oven.
 The temperature difference between the oven and the batter creates a burst of steam that results in a hump.

 Pro Tips: Do not overwork the egg-sugar mixture.
 Refrigerate batter for at least 2 hours to relax prior to baking.
 Use a pizza stone, or an empty baking tray that will be placed in the oven during preheating.

-Set oven on regular bake sitting.
-Place oven rack and pizza stone from 8''/20cm from bottom.
-Place the filled madeleine sheet (one at the time) straight onto the hot pizza stone (no baking tray needed).
-Bake madeleine at 500ºF/260ºC for 5 minutes.
-Lower oven temperature to 350ºF/180ºC, and continue baking for about 5 minutes more.
+Place oven rack and pizza stone (a baking tray can be used instead) 8 inches/20 cm from the bottom of the oven.
+Preheat conventional oven to 500ºF/260ºC (450ºF/230ºC if using a fan oven).
+Bake for 5 minutes, then lower temperature to 350ºF/180ºC and continue baking for an additional 6 to 7 minutes.
 Store madeleine in a sealed container, or freezer bags for a few days.
 Madeleine can also be kept frozen for a few weeks.
 Enjoy!